 |The swelling has increased||Pain and Discomfort have intensified||Before going to sleep wash the area neutral soap; Use only cold water; Dry by patting very gently with a clean towel.
 Make sure you do not apply any product not recommended by your Aesthetic Therapist.
 Make sure you only use fresh and clean bedding.||Apply ice packing and/or reapply the soothing product before going to sleep.||Before going to sleep.
 The first night after the treatment.|

-|Swelling intensifies during the night||Very high-intensity treatments may cause difficulty sleeping only the first night before the treatment.
-This may not be the case for medium/low-intensity treatments associated with the use of suitable soothing products||Make sure you only use fresh and clean bedding||Not applicable||First Night After the Plasma Eyelid Lift Treatment.|
+|Swelling intensifies during the night||Very high intensity treatments may cause difficulty sleeping only the first night before the treatment.
+This may not be the case for medium/low intensity treatments associated with the use of suitable soothing products||Make sure you only use fresh and clean bedding||Not applicable||First Night After the Plasma Eyelid Lift Treatment.|

 |Swelling is now at its peak.
 Swelling cannot get worse it will only get better.
-Sometimes in case of high-intensity treatments without the use of soothing products or ice packing it may be hard to open your eyes first thing in the morning.||Pain and Discomfort are still almost at its highest but slightly less than the previous night||Rinse with clean running water and wash with mild neutral soap||Apply the soothing product recommended by your aesthetic therapist and ice packing||the First morning after the treatment.|
+Sometimes in case of high intensity treatments without the use of soothing products or ice packing it may be hard to open your eyes first thing in the morning.||Pain and Discomfort is still almost at its highest but slightly less than the previous night||Rinse with clean running water and wash with mild neutral soap||Apply the soothing product recommended by your aesthetic therapist and ice packing||First morning after the treatment.|

 |Swelling slowly decreases throughout the day.
-By night-time you will be able to open your eyes (in case you had trouble opening them in the morning)||Pain and discomfort decrease slowly throughout the day.
-In case of high-intensity treatments you should be able to carry out all your normal activities (provided that they do not increase the chances of contracting any infection) however you do not at your best due to the swelling.||Wash with mild neutral soap only if the area had been in dusty environment or in contact with dirty clothing||Apply the soothing product recommended by your beauty practitioner||Throughout the Day following the Plasma Eyelid tightening treatment; Afternoon/Night.|
+By night-time you will be able to open your eyes (in case you had trouble opening them in the morning).||Pain and discomfort decreases slowly throughout the day.
+In case of high intensity treatments you should be able to carry out all your normal activities (provided that they do not increase the chances of contracting any infection) however you do not at your best due to the swelling.||Wash with mild neutral soap only if the area had been in dusty environment or in contact with dirty clothing||Apply the soothing product recommended by your beauty practitioner||Throughout the Day following the Plasma Eyelid tightening treatment; Afternoon/Night.|

 |Swelling will subside further throughout the night||You will be able to have a good night sleep and the pain or discomfort will be usually gone by the morning||Rinse and wash with mild soap before going to sleep||apply the soothing product before going to sleep for the last time; no more need for ice packing||During the second night following the treatment.|

 |Swelling should have almost completely subsided.
 You may find that your eyebags have swollen instead.
-The scabs should start to form where the treatment was carried out; there may be minor traces of swelling on the upper eyelids; you will be able to open your eyes as normal.||The discomfort should have gone completely and being replaced by an itchy sensation instead||Keep the area clean and avoid the use of any make-up||Not Applicable||the Second day following the treatment.|
+The scabs should start to form where the treatment was carried out; there maybe minor traces of swelling on the upper eyelids; you will be able to open your eyes as normal.||The discomfort should have gone completely and being replaced by an itchy sensation instead||Keep the area clean and avoid the use of any make-up||Not Applicable||Second day following the treatment.|

 |Swelling has subsided completely on the upper eyelids.
 You will be able to open your eyes fully as normal.
 Some minor swelling may still present on the lower eyelids (Eyebags).
-The scabs should have fully formed and they should start falling off on their own accord||No more discomfort should be felt; this is replaced by an itchy sensation||avoid sun exposure and do not wear any makeup||Not Applicable||the Third day following the treatment.|
+The scabs should have fully formed and they should start falling off on their own accord||No more discomfort should be felt; this is replaced by an itchy sensation||avoid sun exposure and do not wear any make up||Not Applicable||Third day following the treatment.|

 |Scabs have started falling on their own.
-If previously swollen the eyebags should he returned to normal||Itching sensation at its peak.||Do not pick the scabs and avoid the use of all make-up||Not applicable||the Fourth Day following the treatment.|
+If previously swollen the eyebags should he returned to normal||Itching sensation at its peak.||Do not pick the scabs and avoid the use of all make-up||Not applicable||Fourth Day following the treatment.|

 |Scabs should have fallen all off on their own accord.
 It is hard for most people to tell people you have undergone any treatment.
 However the area is still red and subject to further change over the coming weeks.||Itching sensation should start to subside.
 You usually find the area tender for a few weeks after the treatment.
 This is normal.
 You should not repeat the treatment before all tenderness is has subsided.
 When you apply creams you may feel the area still stinging.
-This is also normal.||You can start using makeup and you must use total sunscreen before being exposed in the sun.
-Avoid exposing yourself to the sun as much as possible.||You can apply Petroleum Jelly (e.g. Vaseline) if you feel they are being too dry||Fifth day onwards.|
+This is also normal.||You can start using make up and you must use total sun screen before being exposed in the sun.
+Avoid exposing yourself to the sun as much as possible.||You can apply Petroleum Jelly (e.g. Vaseline) if you feel the are being too dry||Fifth day onwards.|

 Pain, discomfort, swelling of both upper and lower eyelids are all normal reactions to plasma upper eyelid tightening.
-Generally, they are all to be expected, however, they all subside on their own accord without the help of any medical treatment or medication of any type.
+Generally, they are all to be expected, however they all subside on their own accord without the help of any medical treatment or medication of any type.

 In all cases examined, swelling pain and discomfort peaked throughout the night after the treatment and the following morning.
 The day following the treatment is also the most challenging as this is when the pain, discomfort and swelling peak.

 Swelling of the lower eyelid was observed in some occasions the day following the treatment, especially when the treatment was carried out at high intensity and/or no soothing product or ice packing were applied to the area to soothe it.
 When the swelling of the eye-bags occurred, it was most often observed the two days after the treatment.
 Mostly, the swelling of the lower eyelid started to subside the third day after the treatment.
-In all cases, the lower eyelid swelling subsided by the fourth day.
+In all cases the lower eyelid swelling subsided by the fourth day.

-In most cases, the scabs were fully formed on the third day after the treatment.
-However, it has to be noted that scabs do not always form during the healing process.
+In most cases the scabs were fully formed on the third day after the treatment.
+However it has to be noted that scabs do not always form during the healing process.

-In most cases, the area returns to normal within 5 days (when all scabs have also fallen off by then).
+In most cases the area returns to normal within 5 days (when all scabs have also fallen off by then).
 This usually marks the end of what most people perceive as "downtime".
 In all cases examined pain, discomfort swelling subsided without the help of any particular remedy or medication and the area eventually returned to normal.

 No medical treatment was carried out in all cases (i.e. no medical consultation or use of any drugs or ointments of any type) and the area healed on its own.